History of Patrick Kane in Timeline

 On October 24, 2012, Patrick Kane signed a contract to play for Swiss club EHC Biel during the 2012–13 NHL lockout.

-Shortly after the Blackhawks' elimination from the 2012 playoffs, Patrick Kane was criticized after photos surfaced showing him in an intoxicated state at a Cinco de Mayo block party in Madison, Wisconsin.
+In 2012, Patrick Kane faced criticism after photos surfaced showing him in an intoxicated state at a Cinco de Mayo block party in Madison, Wisconsin, during the offseason.

 June 8, 2013: Series-Clinching Goal

-On June 8, 2013, Patrick Kane scored the series-clinching goal in double overtime of Game 5 of the Western Conference Finals against the Los Angeles Kings.
+On June 8, 2013, Patrick Kane scored his second career playoff hat-trick and the series-clinching goal in double overtime of Game 5 of the Western Conference Finals against the Los Angeles Kings.

-In 2013, Patrick Kane won the Conn Smythe Trophy as the most valuable player of the playoffs and also won a championship with the Blackhawks.
+In 2013, Patrick Kane won the Conn Smythe Trophy as the most valuable player of the playoffs and won another Stanley Cup Championship with the Blackhawks.

 March 19, 2014: Leg Injury

-On March 19, 2014, Patrick Kane injured his left leg following a collision with Brenden Morrow in a game against the St. Louis Blues.
+On March 19, 2014, Patrick Kane suffered a left leg injury after colliding with Brenden Morrow during a game against the St. Louis Blues, causing him to miss the remainder of the regular season.

-On July 9, 2014, the Blackhawks announced that Patrick Kane and Jonathan Toews had both signed eight-year contract extensions, set to start running on July 1, 2015.
+On July 9, 2014, the Blackhawks announced that Patrick Kane and Jonathan Toews both signed eight-year contract extensions with an annual average value of $10.5 million, set to start on July 1, 2015.

-On January 20, 2015, Patrick Kane scored his 200th NHL goal against the Arizona Coyotes' goaltender, Mike Smith, during a 6–1 victory.
+On January 20, 2015, Patrick Kane scored his 200th NHL goal against the Arizona Coyotes' goaltender Mike Smith in a 6-1 victory.

 August 6, 2015: Sexual Assault Investigation

-On August 6, 2015, the Buffalo News reported that Patrick Kane was under sexual assault investigation by police in Hamburg, New York.
+On August 6, 2015, it was reported that Patrick Kane was the subject of a sexual assault investigation by police in Hamburg, New York, related to an incident that allegedly occurred the previous weekend.
+The Erie County District Attorney's Office later declined to press charges.

-In 2015, Patrick Kane played a crucial role in the Blackhawks' championship win.
+In 2015, Patrick Kane played a crucial role in the Blackhawks' Stanley Cup championship.

-On April 1, 2016, Patrick Kane scored a late goal in the second period of a 5–4 overtime victory against the Winnipeg Jets, reaching the 40-goal mark for the first time in his NHL career.
+On April 1, 2016, Patrick Kane scored his 40th goal of the season against the Winnipeg Jets, marking the first time he reached the 40-goal milestone in his NHL career.

-On December 23, 2017, Patrick Kane scored his 300th NHL goal against the New Jersey Devils' goaltender Cory Schneider during a 4–1 loss.
+On December 23, 2017, Patrick Kane scored his 300th NHL goal against Cory Schneider, the goaltender for the New Jersey Devils, during a 4-1 loss.

 On January 9, 2018, Patrick Kane recorded the first five-point game of his NHL career against the Ottawa Senators.